tejaswini22199/tejaswini22199/README.md

 Here are some ideas to get you started:-->
  -  Hey!
 I'm Tejaswini.I'm currently working as an Associate Software Engineer at Cloudera.I graduated from National Institute of Technology, Warangal with majors in Electronics and Communication.
 I love to work on new ideas and build apps and websites to make the ideas go real.
+ -  I'm currently working on becoming a better software engineer and learning Spring Boot and Java ecosystem.
  -  I'm always open to new opportunities,projects, collaborations and mock interviews.
 - 💬 Ask me anything about NITW